-River Basin.30 Finally, there is some evidence that chloride concentrations may be increasing in shallow groundwater, which is the source of baseflow for streams and lakes.31 This widespread trend toward increasing chloride concentrations in surface waters suggests that it is likely that chloride concentrations are increasing in surface waters throughout the Jackson Creek watershed.
-As previously noted, important sources of chlorides to lakes and streams in southeastern Wisconsin are anthropogenic in origin, and include salts used on streets and highways for winter snow and ice control, salts discharged from water softeners, and salts from treated wastewater and animal wastes.
+The available chloride data set is not adequate for assessing trends in chloride concentrations over time in surface waters in the Jackson Creek watershed.
+Despite this it may be possible to infer likely trends in chloride concentrations from those occurring in other surface waters of the Southeastern Wisconsin Region and the Rock River Basin.
+Long-term trends toward increasing chloride concentrations have been documented in surface waters of the Region.
+These increases have been detected in several stream and river systems27 and several lakes.28 Long-term trends toward increasing chloride concentrations have also been documented in the Yahara Lakes, which are located in the Rock River Basin.29 Finally, there is some evidence that chloride concentrations may be increasing in shallow groundwater, which is the source of baseflow for streams and lakes.30 This widespread trend toward increasing chlorides to lakes and streams in southeastern Wisconsin are anthropogenic in origin, and include salts used on streets and highways for winter snow and ice control, salts discharged from water softeners, and salts from treated wastewater and animal wastes.

 Because winter deicing activities are a major contributor of chlorides to the environment, it would be expected that chloride concentrations in streams such as Jackson Creek would vary seasonally, with highest concentrations occurring during and after winter storm events and during periods of snowmelt in the winter and spring.
 This pattern has been observed in other streams.
 In two highly urbanized streams in the Menomonee River watershed, chloride concentrations as inferred from measurements of specific conductance reached levels known to be highly toxic to aquatic organism during the winter deicing season on several occasions.
-These high levels persisted for periods as long as 19 days.32 It should be noted that, because of its high solubility, chloride can enter and accumulate in groundwater.
-This can result in contributions of chlorides to streams through inputs of groundwater-derived baseflow.
+These high levels persisted for periods as long as 19 days.31 It should be noted that, because of its high solubility, chloride can enter and accumulate in groundwater.
+This can result in contributions of chlorides to streams through inputs of groundwater-derived base-flow.
 These contributions can occur throughout the year.
-During low streamflow periods in particular, they may cause instream chloride concentrations to be elevated.33
+During low streamflow periods in particular, they may cause instream chloride concentrations to be elevated.32